guolinke/TUPE/README.md

 # TUPE (Transformer with Untied Positional Encoding)

-Implementation for the paper [Rethinking the Positional Encoding in Language Pre-training](TBD).
+Implementation for the paper [Rethinking the Positional Encoding in Language Pre-training (To update)](TBD).

 <p align="center">
 <img src="tupe.png" width="400">